 Is there a free OKR tool worth using?

-Weekdone is free up to 3 users.
-Cascade is free up to 4 users.
+OKRs Tool is free up to 5 users.
+Cascade is free up to 4.
 Perdoo is free up to 5.
-All three are real tools, not stripped demos.
+All real tools, not stripped demos.

 Can OKR software integrate with our HRIS?